SoftwareUnderstanding/inspect4py/README.md

 - Extract all classes in the code
 - For each class, extract all its methods.
+- For each class, extract all its imported modules and how each module is imported as.
-- For each class and method, extract its docum
+- For each class and method, extract its documentation, including parameters, and accepted values.
+- Record the control flow of each doe file.

+All metadata is extracted as a JSON file.

-Code inspector currently works only for Python projects
+Code inspector currently works **only for Python projects**.

 ## Dependencies: